 I have around 30 more drawings but those were the latest ones I have done.
 I guess I’m posting all this for some sort of validation.
 I’ve been told (repeatedly) that I’m average, that they are nothing special, that anyone with enough practice, can do this.
 That the features are exaggerated, that they are cartoonish, that they are mediocre.
 Since I am my own toughest critic, I say this stuff to myself all the time.
 But to also hear it from others, I don’t know if I should just give up or keep going.
 Why am I doing this if I’m constantly told that I’m, well, mediocre?

 I’m 34.
 I have a husband and two kids.
-I live in the suburbs.
-I am a stay at home mom.
+I live in the suburbs and am a stay at home mom.
 Everything I seem to do is mediocre.
 I am not special, nor do I want anyone to tell me that I’m special.
 I’m not gifted.
 I don’t want fake compliments.
 I’m not here fishing.
 I’m not trying to humble-brag.
 I want a reason to do something, and I feel like I don’t have a reason to do anything.
 I get more negative criticism than positive criticism.
 Not just with the drawings.
 But in life in general.
 Being unemployed.
 Being a mom.

 It would be great if anyone with an art background could give me some helpful tips on how to improve.
 Instead of just telling me that I’m average without offering any other advice.
 Because I am 34, married with two kids, and a stay at home mom who is desperate to not feel like a waste of space and a leech on society.